-I joined the National Portrait Gallery as an Assistant Curator in 2010 and was appointed the Research Coordinator in 2011.
-I studied a BA (Hons) English Degree at King’s College London, before completing an MA in Victorian Studies at Birkbeck College London, as well as a Master of Art Curatorship and a PhD in Art History at the University of Melbourne in Australia.
+My academic studies began with a BA (Hons) English Degree at King’s College London.
+I then completed an MA in Victorian Studies at Birkbeck College London, as well as a Master of Art Curatorship and a PhD in Art History at the University of Melbourne in Australia.
 I was formerly a Junior and Post-doctoral Fellow at the Paul Mellon Centre for Studies in British Art; a Pre-Doctoral Fellow at the Yale Centre for British Art; and a Leverhulme Fellow in the History of British Portraiture at the National Portrait Gallery in 2008.
 I am on the committee of the AAH Museum & Exhibition Group.

-My doctoral thesis was entitled Imperial Avatars: Art, India and the Prince of Wales 1875-6.
-It explored the artists and photographers who accompanied the Prince of Wales (later Edward VII) on his royal tour of India in the late nineteenth-century.
+My doctoral thesis is entitled Imperial Avatars: Art, India and the Prince of Wales 1875-6.
+It explores the work of the artists and photographers who accompanied the Prince of Wales (later Edward VII) on his royal tour of India in the late nineteenth-century.
 My research interests continue to focus on the art and visual culture associated with the British Empire in the nineteenth century (particularly in Australia, India and Canada); royal portraiture; artist-reporters working for the illustrated press; the relationship between mass media and portraiture, and the transnational exchange of the British portrait.